This post contains affiliate links. Read the full disclosure here.

 If you’re looking for a cookie dough bar that takes minutes to throw together and tastes like heaven, you will love this recipe.
 These bars are great for birthday parties, or for when you just get a hankering for cookie dough.

 I love cookie dough (obviously), and I always keep a stash of my cookie dough bites in the freezer.
-You know, for "emergencies" 😉 So I currently can't get enough of these!
-They are egg-free and can be made as vegan cookie dough bars, or you can use regular dairy ingredients.
+You know, for “emergencies” 😉 So I currently can’t get enough of these!
+They are egg-free and can be made as vegan cookie dough brownie bites, or you can use regular dairy ingredients.

-Why These Cookie Dough Bars Work
+Why You’ll Love These Cookie Dough Brownie Bites

 • The raw cookie dough is layered on top of an edible brownie dough base, which brings these bars to the next level.